leesoup87/sense-client/Readme.md

 ## Getting Started

 **Cochlear.ai** offers audio cognition systems as a service.
-Sense API enables developers to analyze audio contents by extracting non-verbal information.
-It is based on gRPC framework and only python, java, node.js are supported in beta version.
+Our cloud API service *Cochlear.ai Sense* enables developers to analyze audio contents by extracting non-verbal information.
+It is based on gRPC framework and python, java, node.js are supported in beta version.

-If you need any help or support, please do not hesitate to send us email at support@cochlear.ai.
+If you need any help or support, please do not hesitate to send us an email at support@cochlear.ai.

-Send us audio samples that are not working properly or tell us any issue during  development would be greatly appreciated.
+Please send us the audio samples that are not working properly with our API and tell us any issues you face during the development.
+It would be greatly appreciated.
 Thank you for your participation!